manuelsaneh/Task-Manager-App-Assignment-2/README.md

 ## Difficulties Faced

-During the development of this app, we encountered a few challenges:
+During the development of this app, I encountered a few challenges:

 1. **Handling:** I encountered some challenges with toggling task completion.